schickling/chromeless/docs/api.md

 - `selector` - DOM element to take a screenshot of,
 - `options` - An options object with the following props
 - `options.filePath` - A file path override in case of working locally
+- `options.format` - Image compression format (defaults to png).
+Allowed values: jpeg, png
+- `options.quality` - Compression quality from range [0..100] (jpeg only)
+- `options.base64` - Whether to return a base64 string (defaults to returning a URL or local file path to the screenshot image)

 __Examples__